by Deirdre Donovan

 ask today given that the famous physicist died over 60 years ago.
 But as

-actor-playwright Jack Fry brings his new solo play Einstein! to the Stem
+actor-playwright Jack Fry brings his new solo play Einstein! to the

-the man behind the icon.
+behind the icon.

 photographs from Ze’ Castle Photography